ChipCE/filament-baker/README.md

 # filament-baker
-Filament dryer using Prusa mk52 bed as heater with remote controll and adaptive Pid.
+Filament dryer using Prusa mk52 bed as heater with adaptive Pid controll.